Skip to Main Content

 Switching preparations

-In all cases of switching, liaise with the individual’s specialist mental health team.
-Monitor the individual for response and tolerability if the brand, formulation or method of administration is changed.
-Counsel the individual or carer about any changes and ensure they can take or administer the preparation safely.
+In all cases of switching, liaise with the person’s specialist mental health team.
+Counsel the person or carer about the changes made, and ensure they can take or administer the preparation safely.

-Reduced blood levels of clozapine have been seen in some individuals switched from whole tablets to crushed tablets or suspension, but data are sparse.
+Reduced blood levels of clozapine have been seen in some people switched from whole tablets to crushed tablets or suspension, but data are sparse.
 Be careful to ensure the whole dose of crushed tablet is taken and that suspensions are shaken before use.

 Update history